-The District's combined net position reflects an increase of approximately 28.6% as of June 30, 2018.
-This increase is primarily due to increased income from the State governments combined with a minimal increase in spending during the current year.
+The District's combined net position reflects an increase of approximately 22.8% as of June 30, 2017.
+This increase is primarily due to increased income from the State government in the current year.

 By far the largest portion of the District's net position is reflected in its investment in capital assets (e.g., land and improvements, buildings and improvements, vehicles, furniture and equipment), less any related debt used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to its students; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.